-Welcome to the virtual home of the Graduate Program in Geography at York University in Toronto.
 If you plan to apply to the program, you will find much of the information that you need on this website.
-Should you require further assistance, you may contact the Graduate Program Director Raju Das or the Graduate Program Assistant Yvonne Yim.
-We look forward to hearing from you!
+Should you have more questions, you may contact the Graduate Program Director, Patricia Wood, or the Graduate Program Assistant, Yvonne Yim.
+We would be glad to help you.

-York University is a youthful, diverse, and dynamic place with many collaborative research, teaching, and extracurricular opportunities for graduate students.
-The geography department, in particular, is renowned for its collegiality, productivity, and critical scholarship.
-In our graduate program you will be taught by faculty members who are leading national and international scholars in: immigration and urban social issues; the political economy and political ecology of Asia and Africa; and the physical geography of Northern Environments.
+York University is a diverse and dynamic place, with many collaborative research, teaching, and extracurricular opportunities for graduate students.
+The Geography Department has an excellent international reputation, and is renowned for its collegiality, productivity, and critical scholarship.
+Our faculty members are leading scholars in migration and settlement, urban geography, political economy and political ecology, feminist geography, and the physical geography of northern and extreme environments.
 Our faculty members publish regularly in, and serve in an editorial capacity for, high-profile disciplinary and interdisciplinary journals.
 In the last ten years, we have authored or edited over 30 books published by major scholarly presses.

 With a complement of over 35 full-time faculty members and an intake of approximately 20 students a year, we are the fifth-largest Geography program in Canada.
 At any given time, we have a community of more than 70 graduate students from over a dozen different countries, almost half of whom are PhD students.
 Our graduate students are bright and engaged, creating a creative and supportive environment for peer learning.
 Through events such as research days, brown bag seminars, and reading groups, there are many educational opportunities outside of formal classroom settings.
 We have coffee mornings, potlucks, barbeques, theatre outings, and ski trips, which all help to foster a sociable atmosphere and build lasting friendships.